Proven Advocate. Trusted Leader in Law.

 As part of his commitment to the legal process, Mr. Binns chaired the Judicial Selection Commission of the Philadelphia Bar Association and chaired a Hearing Committee of the Disciplinary Board of the Supreme Court of Pennsylvania.
 He has repeatedly been selected by the Chief Judge of the United States District Court for the Eastern District of Pennsylvania as a Delegate to the Third Circuit Judicial Conference.
 He was appointed by the Chief Judge of the Third Circuit Court of Appeals to serve as a member of the Lawyers Advisory Committee.

-In addition to currently serving as a sworn Highway Patrol Motorcycle Police Officer in Darby Township, PA, Mr. Binns enjoys appointments as the Honorary Sheriff, Police Commissioner, and Fire Commissioner of Philadelphia.
+Mr. Binns enjoys appointments as the Honorary Sheriff, Police Commissioner, and Fire Commissioner of Philadelphia.
 He is the Honorary Chief of Police of Lower Makefield, Camden, Margate, Longport, Northfield, and Brigantine.
 He is also the Honorary Chief County Detective for the Philadelphia District Attorney's Office, a sworn Special Assistant District Attorney for Montgomery County, a sworn County Detective in the Montgomery County District Attorney's office, a sworn Special Deputy Sheriff for Chester County, and a sworn Special Deputy Sheriff for Delaware County.
 He is an honorary member of the New Jersey Policemen's Benevolent Association and he has been inducted into the Law Enforcement Hall of Fame.

 For further information visit herothrillshow.org.